timescale/docs/timescaledb/tutorials/grafana/visualizations/candlestick.md

 The `stock_real_time` hypertable contains a column with the daily cumulative traded volume.
 You can use this to calculate the volume of data for each bucket.

-Firstly, you find the maximum `day_volume` value for a symbol within a bucket, then subtract each maximum from the previous bucket's maximum.
+First, find the maximum `day_volume` value for a symbol within a bucket.
+Then, subtract each maximum from the previous bucket's maximum.
 The difference gives the traded volume for that bucket.

 <procedure>